sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## Proposed behavior at high level
 * Maintain the current behavior (*as given above*) in new mode with exception of few updates as explained below.
    * There would not be any changes required in the .service or bash scripts associated with the service, except for few minor updates described below.
-   * systemctl gets used in the same way as now.

 * The systemd would continue to manage features running in both local & kubernetes mode.
    *  The current set of systemctl commands would continue to manage as before in both modes.